- Identify Why is Pizza Dough Not Stretching

-As soon as you can see that your dough is fermented and has good gluten that’s formed, you can start to stretch your pizza dough.
+As soon as you see that your dough is fermented and has good gluten, you can start to stretch your pizza dough.

-It also depends on the amount of time that you want your dough to form gluten.
+It also depends on how long you want your dough to form gluten.
 This can make a big difference when it comes down to overall flavor.

 Will Pizza Dough Stay Stretched, or Do You Have to Stretch it Right Before Baking?

-Properly hydrated pizza that has good gluten formed will stay stretched when your pizza dough is proofed.
+Properly hydrated pizza with good gluten formation will stay stretched when your pizza dough is proofed.